Aidan O'Connell: 2024 season

 Following a preseason quarterback competition with new free agent signing Gardner Minshew, O'Connell was named a backup to begin the season.
 After the Raiders began the season with a 2–3 record, O'Connell was named the starter on October 9.
 In his first start of the season, O'Connell passed for 227 yards, one touchdown, and one interception as the Raiders lost to the Pittsburgh Steelers 32–13.
 Against the Los Angeles Rams on October 20, O'Connell suffered a fractured thumb and was later placed on injured reserve.
 After missing four games, the Raiders activated O'Connell to the 53-man roster on November 28, ahead of the team's Week 13 matchup against the Chiefs.
 In his return from injury, O'Connell produced the first 300-yard performance of his career, finishing with 340 yards, two touchdowns, and zero interceptions, but miscommunication in the final minute resulted in a lost fumble as the Raiders lost 19–17.
 He sustained another injury in the team's Week 14 matchup against the Tampa Bay Buccaneers as he suffered a bone bruise to his knee, before returning in Week 16 to end off the season with a record of 2–5.

 2025 season

 O'Connell suffered a fractured wrist in the Raiders' preseason finale against the Arizona Cardinals, and was placed on injured reserve to begin the season as a result.
-On November 19, he was activated from the Reserve/Injured list.
+He was activated on November 19, ahead of the team's Week 12 matchup against the Cleveland Browns.
+Serving as the team's third-string quarterback behind starter Geno Smith and backup Kenny Pickett throughout the year, O'Connell would make his sole 2025 season appearance during a Week 18 win against the Kansas City Chiefs, passing for 102 yards and marking the Raiders' first win against the Chiefs in Allegiant Stadium.

+2026 season

+O'Connell began the 2026 season as the third-string quarterback behind Kirk Cousins and first overall draft pick Fernando Mendoza.